ntklgka/vg.stats.scraper/README.md

 * creation time
 * snapshot time, time the thread was queried at
 * catalogue time, time the catalogue was queried at
+* number of images in thread
+* percentage of posts which contain images